schnurly/nspanel-reworked/README.md

 ## Tasmota Driver
 used driver: ./tasmota/nspanel_logic.be

-The first hash map represents the physical mapping to nextion firmware elments
+GenerateWidgetJson.py

+Mapping of pages is defined here, and generate a json map for the widget variable in the nspanel_logic.be Variable widgetDefinition is direct mapping to the the hmi defined pages elements, etc..
+Variable widget is the instance abstraction of the widgetDefinition

 ```
    var widgetDefinition = {"$pageName"  : {